stephenrdoyle/LSHTM_ParasiteGenomics/Module_0_Command_Line_Linux.md

 Linux is not psychic!
 If you misspell the name of a command or the name of a file, it will not understand you.
 Many of the commands are only a few letters long; this can be confusing until you start to think logically about why those letters were chosen - ls for list, rm for remove and so on.
 Often when you have problems with Linux, it is due to a spelling mistake, or perhaps you have omitted a space.
-If you want to know more about Linux and its commands there are plenty of resources available that provide a more comprehensive guide (including a cheat sheet at the end of this chapter):-
+If you want to know more about Linux and its commands there are plenty of resources available that provide a more comprehensive guide (including a cheat sheet at the end of this chapter):

 [Linux Command .org](http://linuxcommand.org/)

 [Linux teaching at University of Surrey](http://www.ee.surrey.ac.uk/Teaching/Unix/)

-Following the course in a terminal
-In this course you will use a terminal window to type in your Linux commands.
-This is similar to the "Command Prompt" window on MS Windows systems, which allows the user to type DOS commands to manage files.

-Cheat sheet
+## Cheat sheet
 We've also included a cheat sheet.
 It probably won't make a lot of sense now, but it might be a useful reminder of this module later in the course.

-## Some useful Linux commands

 |Command|What it does|
 |-------|------------|